 PS: If you make my vegan lemon poppy seed cake, don’t forget to tag me on Instagram as @lazycatkitchen and use the #lazycatkitchen hashtag.
 I love seeing your takes on my recipes!

-900 g / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
-For this recipe, I used a tin that holds 750 ml / 3 cups.
-My other 900 g / 2lb tin holds as much as 1250 ml / 5 cups so it would require more 30% more batter and possibly a touch longer baking time.
+Please be aware that 1 kg / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
+For this recipe, I used a 2 lb cake tin that holds approximately 1250 ml / 5 cups of liquid (to the brim).
+The batter should fill no more than 2/3 – 3/4 of the tin or else the cake may not raise.

 Although not traditional for this particular cake, you may want to soak the cake with some lemon syrup (3 tbsp sugar melted in 3 tbsp lemon juice, pierce the cake in several places with a skewer before soaking) as soon as it comes out of the oven.
 It is an especially good trick if you accidentally overbake it.